 Those photographing small birds will likely find the 600 preferable in front of any camera.

 Those needing to handhold the lens with any frequency probably should select the 500mm option.

+The Canon EF 600mm f/4L IS II USM Lens is one of the most important and most used lenses in my kit (primarily composed of full frame cameras).
+Many of my favorite images can be attributed to this lens, from irreplaceable memories of the kids playing soccer to captures of incredible wildlife in the mountains.
 The weight of this lens is a definite downside and I have more-than-once become worn out from carrying it, but ... the results are worth every bit of the effort.

 To Learn More About These Lenses